wp-plugins/bible-verse-of-the-day/readme.txt

 3. A wordpress site with the plugin in the sidebar.

 == Changelog ==

+= 1.6 =
+* Added German and Spanish
+* Tested with Wordpress version 3.8.1

 = 1.5 =
 * Fixed missing argument warning